1wunderkind/loopgpt-backend/SLAS.md

 # Service Level Agreements (SLAs)

-These targets define the expected performance and reliability of the LoopGPT backend.
+These targets define the expected performance and reliability of the LooptOS backend.

 ## 1. Availability